Joseph Millson

+Joseph Millson (born 27 April 1974) is an English actor, writer, director and singer.
+His first book, Work and Other Four Letter Words, was released in 2021.

+Millson has recently moved into writing and directing.
+His first film, Care, won many awards at festivals.
+His first feature film, SIgns of Life, was scheduled for release in 2024/25.

+Education

-Joseph Millson (born 27 April 1974) is an English actor and singer.
-He trained at the Rose Bruford College of Speech and Drama in Sidcup, London.
+Millson trained at the Rose Bruford College of Speech and Drama in Sidcup, London.
+He gained a master's degree in screenwriting from Falmouth University in 2023.

 Personal life

 Millson married singer and actress Caroline Fitzgerald in the summer of 1999.
-The two had two children, Jessica and Gabriel.
-In October 2012, it was reported in various media outlets that they had separated.
+The two had two children.
+In October 2012, it was reported by various media outlets that they had divorced.

-Millson met his second wife Sarah-Jane Potts in 2011 while they were cast members on Holby City, a medical drama television series.
+Millson met his second wife Sarah-Jane Potts whilst filming for the BBC.
 The two married on 31 December 2013.
 Millson has a stepson, Buster, from Potts' first's marriage to actor Tony Denman.
+Millson and Potts separated in 2024 and began divorce proceedings in 2025.